Montana Real Estate Tax on Property Transfers*

 Montana Source Income

 Montana source income is defined specifically in Montana Law 15-30-101(18) and Montana Law 15-31-403, MCA.
 In simple terms, Montana source income is income or gain from property in Montana or from transactions or activities that take place in Montana.
-This brochure only addresses Montana source income as it relates to common Montana real estate transfers and rents received from Montana property.
-It does not cover all types of Montana source income.

-For More Montana Tax Information*
+For More Montana Property Taxes – Montana Tax Information

 • Call (406) 444-6900, or